 The new diet modification regimes being explored by Dr. Mattson and others are a few of many strategies aimed at minimizing symptoms and maximizing quality of life for people coping with Parkinson’s.
 Diet and nutrition play a key role in achieving both.
 Recent tactics including fasting and ketogenic diets are significant additions to a growing Parkinson’s treatment toolbox.

 Receiving physical therapy, improving sleep, enjoying fresh air and finding the right type of exercise are all ways to improve a Parkinson’s patient’s quality of life.
-Additionally, the benefits of the emotional support provided by family, friends and caregivers cannot be overstated.
+Additionally, the benefits of the emotional support provided by family, friends and caregivers

 To learn about different strategies that helps improve the quality of life for someone with Parkinson’s and Alzheimer’s, our editor also recommends you read:

 Diet and Parkinson’s

 Low-fat versus ketogenic diet in Parkinson's disease: A pilot randomized controlled trial